iilei/traduora-cli/Readme.md

 ## Semver

-Until traduora reaches a `1.0` release, breaking changes will be released with a new minor version.
+Until traduora-cli reaches a `1.0` release, breaking changes will be released with a new minor version.
 For example `0.5.1`, and `0.5.4` will have the same API, but `0.6.0` will have breaking changes.

 ## Recommended

 Using React? [react-intl](https://github.com/formatjs/react-intl) and [Extract Intl messages](https://github.com/akameco/extract-react-intl-messages)

 Using Eslint?
 [Prevent usage of string literals in JSX (react/jsx-no-literals)](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-no-literals.md)